NeutrinoCorp/quark/README.md

 }
 ```

-Quark is very straight foward as is based on the `net/http` and `gorilla/mux` packages.
+Quark is very straight forward as is based on the `net/http` and `gorilla/mux` packages.
-This example demostrates how to listen to an asynchronous topic using the `Topic` function.
+This example demonstrates how to listen to an asynchronous topic using the `Topic` function.

 If no pool-size was specified, `Quark` will set up to 5 `workers` per-consumer node.